 In 2010 I taught an interdisciplinary ceramics class at California College of the Arts (CCA) in collaboration with Passmore that focused on designing and prototyping ceramic nest modules for the Rhinoceros Auklet.
 After extensive subsequent design refinement, we fabricated 90 individual nest modules and installed them on the island.

 In 2012 we developed and installed thirty nest sites for Ashey Storm Petrels breeding in a several caves on the Channel Islands.

-In Spring of 2015 we developed initial prototypes with students at CCA for the Cassin's Auklet .
-Stage two prototypes are being tested for heat mitigation on Año Nuevo Island and the Farallones Islands.
+In 2015 we developed initial prototypes with students at CCA for the Cassin's Auklet .
+Stage two prototypes were tested for heat mitigation on Año Nuevo Island and the Farallones Islands.
 Thirty Cassin’s nest modules were installed on the Farallones and fifteen at Año Nuevo.